tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 The base MPLS Static LSP model covers the core features with the minimal set of configuration parameters needed to manage and operate MPLS Static LSPs.

-Additional MPLS Static LSP parameters as well as optional feature(s) are grouped in a separate MPLS Static LSP extended model.
-The relationship between the MPLS base and other MPLS modules are shown in {{fig-mpls-relation}}.

 ~~~~~~~~~~~

   Routing module   +---------------+    v: import